DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 Without even letting me know."

 "If <span title="Jeanne uses here and below 貴官 which is very respectful pronoun you for when you talk to someone with rank">you</span> suggest...
 No, let us stop the pointless quarrel.
-We are ready to fight together with you against foreign gods.
+We are ready to fight together with you against sidhes.
 And I'm sure it is not your desire to let them retain their control over this country, right?"

 "Of course."